Flutter CTO Report 2024

 In just a few years, streaming media services have caused a real revolution worldwide.
 Several factors have led to a profound change in how audiovisual content is consumed on the Internet.
 Firstly, the development of connections in recent years.
 Then, the aggressive economic proposal of streaming platforms, the constant renewal of the catalog, and social networks have done the rest.

 Before the arrival of these platforms, watching audiovisual content other than conventional television required a contract and a one- or two-year contract with a telephone operator.
 But technological innovations of the 21st century have revolutionized all sectors.
 In April 1998, Netflix began DVD-by-mail rentals.
-Fast forward 24 years, Netflix is synonymous with on-demand video streaming.
+Fast forward 24 years, Netflix is synonymous with an on-demand video streaming solution.
 Now, we can consume content from any device, without limits to the catalog and without permanence commitments.

 The growth of the media streaming apps market

 The streaming business is growing exponentially.
-According to Grandview Research, the global video streaming market will expand at a CAGR of 21.0% from 2021 to 2028.
+According to Grandview Research, the global live streaming market will expand at a CAGR of 21.0% from 2021 to 2028.
 The market was worth $50.11 billion in 2020.
 The continuous increase in subscribers has been accompanied by an increase in the companies' share prices, with Netflix reaching a market capitalization of US$300.515 billion.

 In comparison, Spotify has surpassed US$53 billion.
 Likewise, business empires such as Amazon and Apple are placing increasing importance on the profitability of their streaming media services.